nikbrus0112-sketch/gridworld-vdn/README.md

 - **IQL:** each agent has its own Q-network, its own replay buffer, and its own optimizer.
 Each trains independently to predict the same shared joint reward, with no mechanism to separate its own contribution from its teammate's.
 - **VDN:** each agent still has its own Q-network, but transitions are stored in one shared replay buffer, and each agent's predicted Q-value for its taken action is summed into a single joint prediction (`Q1 + Q2`), trained against a single joint target (`reward + gamma * (max Q1' + max Q2')`) via one backward pass spanning both networks.
 This lets credit assignment to each agent emerge from the shared reward signal, without either agent seeing the other's individual contribution directly.

+### A significant early bug: epsilon never decayed

+An early refactor (splitting the training script into `IQL.py`/`vdn.py` classes) introduced a bug where action selection referenced the fixed `Config.epsilon` (always `1.0`) rather than a persisting, properly-decaying instance variable — meaning both algorithms trained under near-total random exploration for the entire run, never exploiting what they'd learned.
+This produced misleadingly poor and unstable results (success rates in the 20-50% range) until diagnosed and fixed by introducing a proper `self.epsilon` instance attribute, updated once per episode and referenced consistently at the action-selection step.

 ### Statistical methodology

 Single training runs proved unreliable indicators of an algorithm's true performance: run-to-run variance in final success rate (different random seed, same hyperparameters) was substantially larger than test-set sampling noise alone.
 Each reported result below is the mean and standard deviation of **20 independently trained networks per condition**, evaluated on 1000 fresh greedy-policy test episodes each, compared via a paired t-test (paired on matched train/test iteration).